 As of September 30, 2020, total capital was $7.8 billion, an increase of $0.3 billion from total capital of $7.5 billion at December 31, 2019.
 The FHLBNY's retained earnings increased during the quarter by $89.2 million to $1.9 billion as of September 30, 2020, of which $1.1 billion was unrestricted retained earnings and $754 million was restricted retained earnings.
 At September 30, 2020, the FHLBNY met its regulatory capital ratios and liquidity requirements.

 The FHLBNY allocated $11.3 million from its third quarter 2020 earnings for its Affordable Housing Program.

-The FHLBNY filed its Form 10-Q for the first quarter of 2019 with the U.S. Securities and Exchange Commission on May 9, 2019.
+The FHLBNY currently expects to file its Form 10-Q for the third quarter of 2020 with the U.S. Securities and Exchange Commission by November 12, 2020.

 Federal Home Loan Bank of New York

 The Federal Home Loan Bank of New York is a Congressionally chartered, wholesale Bank.
 It is part of the Federal Home Loan Bank System, a national wholesale banking network of 11 regional, stockholder-owned banks.
-As of March 31, 2019, the FHLB of New York serves 323 financial institutions in New Jersey, New York, Puerto Rico, and the U.S. Virgin Islands.
+As of September 30, 2020, the FHLBNY serves 321 financial institutions in New Jersey, New York, Puerto Rico, and the U.S. Virgin Islands.
 The Federal Home Loan Banks support the efforts of local members to help provide financing for America's homebuyers.